JuliaLang/www.julialang.org/manual/calling-c-and-fortran-code/index.md

     julia> (Ptr{Uint8},)
     (Ptr{Uint8},)

-In practice, especially when providing reusable functionality, one generally wraps `ccall` usages in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function indicates them, propagating to the Julia caller as exceptions.
+In practice, especially when providing reusable functionality, one generally wraps `ccall` uses in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function indicates them, propagating to the Julia caller as exceptions.
 This is especially important since C and Fortran APIs are notoriously inconsistent about how they indicate error conditions.
 For example, the `getenv` C library function is wrapped in the following Julia function in [`env.jl`](https://github.com/JuliaLang/julia/blob/master/jl/env.jl):